lviffy/BlockOPs/frontend/CREDENTIALS_SETUP.md

 # 🔐 Credentials Setup Guide

-Your N8NRollUP frontend requires **3 environment variables** to work properly.
+Your BlockOps frontend requires **3 environment variables** to work properly.
 Follow the steps below to get each credential.

 ## Required Environment Variables